InnerSourceCommons/InnerSourcePatterns/include-product-owners.md

 * Product Owners may not be as focused on the longer-term benefits of InnerSource because many of their own metrics and goals are shorter lived.
 * Product Owners may not be aware of the benefits of InnerSource
 * Employees desire to grow their own circle of influence, which leads them to limited sharing of their own resources.
-* Some people lack understanding of the up-front impact and cost of InnerSource in terms of resources, because they are more focused on the efficiences that it can provide.
+* Some people lack understanding of the up-front impact and cost of InnerSource in terms of resources, because they are more focused on the efficiencies that it can provide.
 * Product Owners might not use Development tools and may therefore lack the opportunity to find out about inner source offerings and opportunities for collaboration and reuse.
 * Fear of loss of control.
 * Resistance to allow people to join and contribute.